foreveryone1/ObsidianNotes/1 notes/11 media/xenophon - anabasis.md

 author: xenophon
 datestarted: 02-04-2021
 ---
-## Cyrus on loyalty to former friends
+## Anabasis - Cyrus on loyalty to former friends
 ### Text
 > He said that Cyrus opened the inquiry with these words: "I have invited you hither, my friends, that I may take advice with you, and carry out whatever, in the sight of God and man, it is right for me to do, as concerning the man before you, Orontas.
 The prisoner was, in the first instance, given to me by my father, to be my faithful subject.
 In the next place, acting, to use his own words, under the orders of my brother, and having hold of the acropolis of Sardis, he went to war with me.
 > I met war with war, and forced him to think it more prudent to desist from war with me: whereupon we shook hands, exchanging solemn pledges.
 After that," and at this point Cyrus turned to Orontas, and addressed him personally—"after that, did I do you any wrong?"